mlsmall/Intent-Classification-for-Virtual-Assistant/README.md

 classifier(text)
 ```

-The first time your run your file, a pytorch_model.bin will be downloaded.
+The first time the ```classifier``` above, a pytorch_model.bin file will be downloaded.
 This file contains the parameters and weights of the trained model.
 To keep testing with different utterances just change the ```text``` in the code and run the python file again.